Petrol pumps down across the country because of leap year glitch

 Fuel stations are reporting nationwide outages at self-service pumps.

-Allied Petroleum, Gull, Z and other fuel stops around New Zealand have ground to a halt on Thursday because of a software glitch they say is likely caused by their systems not being programmed to deal with the date February 29.
+Allied Petroleum, Gull, Z, Waitomo and other fuel stops around New Zealand have reported problems with card payments on Thursday because of a software glitch they say is likely caused by their systems not being programmed to deal with the date February 29.

 A Gull spokesman said a software glitch meant some payment terminals were not able to be used to pay for fuel across the motu (country).